 Pronouns: she/her.

 I recognise the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of this country.
-I recognise the the Whadjuk people of the Noongar nation as the traditional custodians of the land where I live (Perth, Western Australia).
+I pay respects to the Whadjuk people of the Noongar nation.
+The traditional custodians of the land where I live—Boorloo (Perth, Western Australia).